Code-Institute-Submissions/Nomnivore-website/TESTING.md

 -   Footer layout broke when adding href to the copyright text.
 Corrected by changing text to show copyright logo and adding col-xs-auto in stead of col-ms-auto.
 -   Header layout broke on smaller screens. added media query to .navbar-brand h1 to reduce font size.
 -   Unable to create space between recipies on large screens and losing padding on smallest screens.
 Solved by adding a col-12 inside the col-lg-6.
+-   Z-index on the contact-info wasn't working. adding a position relative fixed the issue.
+-   Social icons on mobile did not show in one row.
+Adjusted margins.